CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 IT systems should have at least the following security features.
 If these are not available as standard, they should be retrofitted with additional security products.

 * Identification and authentication: There should be a lock on the IT system after a specified number of failed authentication attempts, which only the IT operation can reset.
 If a password is used, the password should be at least eight digits long and should not be stored unencrypted in the IT systems.
-* Rights management and control: There should be rights management and control on hard disks and files, at least between reading and writing access.
+* Rights management and control: There should be a rights management and control on hard disks and files, with at least between reading and writing access to be distinguished.
 For users, system access at the operating system level should not be possible.
 * Role separation between administrator and user: There should be a clear separation between administrator and user, whereby only the administrator should be able to assign or revoke rights.
 * Logging of the processes Login, Logout and Rights violation should be possible.
 If one or more of these security features are not supported by the operating system, appropriate additional security products must be used as a substitute.